Azure/Enterprise-Scale/docs/Deploy/Validate-prereqs.md

 *If you want to use a service principal, follow the instructions to assign permissions under the [**Configure GitHub and run initialization**](./Configure-run-initialization.md)*

-3. [Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) your fork of the [Enterprise scale GitHub repository](https://github.com/Azure/Enterprise-scale) or download the necessary templates/template parameter files from the examples folder to your local computer. <br>For a basic deployment test, you'll need access to the following template:
+3. [Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) your fork of the [Enterprise-Scale GitHub repository](https://github.com/Azure/Enterprise-scale) or download the necessary templates/template parameter files from the examples folder to your local computer. <br>For a basic deployment test, you'll need access to the following template:

     * [10-create-managementgroup.parameters](../../../../tree/master/examples/10-create-managementgroup.parameters.json)
       Parameter file to deploy the company root management group (for example, Contoso) as a child of the Tenant Root Group

-     > Please refer to [this](../EnterpriseScale-Contribution.md#writing-arm-templates-for-contoso-implementation) article to better understand how the Enterprise scale reference ARM templates are constructed (with only **one** master template and multiple parameter files).
+     > Please refer to [this](../EnterpriseScale-Contribution.md#writing-arm-templates-for-contoso-implementation) article to better understand how the Enterprise-Scale reference ARM templates are constructed (with only **one** master template and multiple parameter files).

 4. In the sample parameter files (for this case, 10-create-managementgroup.parameters.json), change the TenantID and name of the management groups to reflect the tenant where they will be deployed.
 TenantID can be found by running `(Get-AzContext).Tenant`